 Talladega College (Talladega, Alabama) is also looking to move up to the NCAA Division 2 level.
 They were previously a member of the Southern Intercollegiate Athletic Conference (SIAC) and that is where they hope to return.
 The transition process will begin in 2023-24 and they would become a SIAC member in 2024-25 if they were invited.

 Talladega is not the only SSAC school with NCAA Division 2 aspirations.
-Middle Georgia State (Macon, Georgia) announced they plan to apply to Division 2 (paywall warning) and are targeting a 2025-26 start date as a provision NCAA member.
+Middle Georgia State (Macon, Georgia) announced they plan to apply to Division 2 (paywall warning) and are targeting a 2025-26 start date as a provisional NCAA member.
 Middle Georgia State plans to join the Peach Belt Conference to help reduce travel but they will need to apply to the PBC first (and then get accepted).

 NCAA Division 3 Realignment Changes